apidae-tourisme/apidae-php/README.md

 );
 ```

-You **must** store those information and answer Sitra as soon as possible with a success response.
+You **must** store those information and answer Apidae as soon as possible with a success response.

 Then, to handle this export, you need to: